Loading...

 Depending on the state, this choice may not be unlimited.
 California is one such example.
 Only licensed attorneys, individuals authorized under federal law to provide immigration services, and individuals qualified and bonded as immigration consultants may act as the representatives authorized for remote I-9 verification.

-Completing the Remote I-9 Forms With No Errors
+Completing the Remote I-9 Forms Without Errors

-Getting Enrolled in E-Verify
+Enrolling in E-Verify

-Introducing Efficient Technology
+Introducing Efficient Technology with Experian Employer Services

 To reduce potential mistakes and violations, many employers see relying on efficient electronic I-9 solutions as a way to go.
 From storing and tracking documentation, to simplifying the remote hiring, the software for I-9 administration provides additional security while maximizing E-Verify and I-9 compliance.